-Photographic: For great, close-up shots of the big cats – especially leopard and cheetah – then Okonjima ought to be high on your list.See more ideas for Photographic in Namibia
+Photography holidays: For great, close-up shots of the big cats – especially leopard and cheetah – then Okonjima ought to be high on your list.See more ideas for Photography holidays in Namibia

 Wildlife safaris: Okonjima is famed for its work with the big cats, and this is a very exclusive place to stay whilst here.
 Expert to be able to view big cats at close quarters.
 Obviously, some are habituated rather than completely wild; but if they were you wouldn't be able to approach them so closely!See more ideas for Wildlife safaris in Namibia

 Private villas & houses: Okonjima Villa is an amazing private villa that is fairly secluded from the main property.
 Suitable for a group or family of up to eight adults and four children travelling together, it guarantees a very exclusive feel to your stay at Okonjima – with access to the big cats at the nearby AfriCat Foundation.See more ideas for Private villas & houses in Namibia

 Attitude towards children: No children under the age of 12 are permitted to stay at Okonjima Villa.